ChalmersGU-data-structure-courses/dsabook/src/markdown/06-sequences/04-dynamic-arrays.md

 `resize`($n$)         copying  $n-100$  elements
 ------------------  --------- --------- ---------

-In total, we will execute the copying statement the following number of times:
+In total, we execute the copying statement the following number of times:

 $$
 100 + 200 + \cdots + (n-200) + (n-100) = 100 \cdot \sum_1^{n/100} i